QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t buflen )

-Encodes a length value into BER format.
+Encode a length value to BER form.

 Parameters